Best Resume Formats: A Guide for 2023

 - Highlights skills and informal experience.

-- Downplays lack of traditional work experience.
+- Downplays lack of traditional work experience and gaps in work history.

 - Ideal for short-term workers.